grannycart/by-sound-alone_source/README.md

 	* Your name here!

+## Other notes
+* github pages is built from the main branch.
+So all revisions and updates are availabile immediately for anyone to read on the github pages version of the book.

 ## License:
 * This pre-release version of this book is under a CC license:
 * Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International